-If you find yourself poring over lists of the best skin tags home remedies, but rarely discovering anything about their suitability for sensitive areas, you are in the right place.
-Whilst tips and suggestions for how to get rid of skin tags are plentiful and certainly not hard to track down, much less is shared about treatments for regions like the groin, neck, eyelids, and anal area.
+If you find yourself poring over lists of the best skin tags home remedies but rarely discovering anything about their suitability for sensitive areas, you are in the right place.
+Whilst tips and suggestions for getting rid of skin tags are plentiful and certainly not hard to track down, much less is shared about treatments for regions like the groin, neck, eyelids, and anal area.

-These regions are very important, because a lot of skin tag sufferers feel too embarrassed to go to the doctor – the situation is made even worse if the blemishes are in a sensitive place.
-Yet, learning how to get rid of skin tags is remarkable easy, so nobody should have to struggle or worry about these pesky little flaps of skin.
+These regions are critical because many skin tag sufferers feel too embarrassed to go to the doctor – the situation is made even worse if the blemishes are in a sensitive place.
+Yet, learning how to eliminate skin tags is remarkably easy, so nobody should have to struggle or worry about these pesky little flaps of skin.

 Step One: Give the Area a Thorough Inspection

-If you do have clusters of skin tags in awkwardly placed areas like the eyelids, you might need to sit down with a handheld mirror and give the region a little inspection before you take any action.
-This is just to inform you of how big an area needs treating, whether there is any danger to eyes or other body parts, and what the best approach will be.
-If the skin tag which you want to treat is quite prominent, you might need to see a doctor – only small to medium tags can be safely dealt with at home.
+If you have clusters of skin tags in awkwardly placed areas like the eyelids, you might need to sit down with a handheld mirror and give the region a little inspection before you take any action.
+This is to inform you of how big an area needs treating, whether there is any danger to eyes or other body parts, and the best approach.
+If the skin tag you want to treat is quite prominent, you might need to see a doctor – only small to medium tags can be safely dealt with at home.

 Step Two: Clean and Dry the Treatment Area

 When you are ready to start your home treatment, gently clean and dry the affected area as you would normally.
-So, you can do this is the shower, if you prefer.
-The skin must be totally dry before you proceed with any home remedies.
+So, you can do this in the shower, if you prefer.
+The skin must be dehydrated before you proceed with any home remedies.

 Step Three: Select the Perfect Home Remedy

-More often than not, it is the simplest home remedies which turn out to be the most effective at removing a skin tag.
-Whilst using something like nail polish might sound strange and implausible, the explanation behind its use is actually rather simple.
+More often than not, it is the simplest home remedy that turns out to be the most effective at removing a skin tag.
+So whilst using something like nail polish might sound strange and implausible, the explanation behind its use is actually rather simple.

-If you coat skin tags with nail polish, you cut off their oxygen supply and they very gently shrivel up and fall off.
-This is a great method for anybody who wants to get rid of skin tags in sensitive areas, because you can easily control the flow of liquid and prevent it from harming your eyes or surrounding skin.
+If you coat skin tags with nail polish, you cut off their oxygen supply, and they very gently shrivel up and fall off.
+This is a great method for anybody who wants to get rid of skin tags in sensitive areas because you can easily control liquid flow and prevent it from harming your eyes or surrounding skin.

 Step Four: Slowly Apply the Home Remedy